 2. Insertion error occurs when an additional B comes in the word RABBIT, SO the expression is - RABBBIT EATS GREEN GRASS.
 Similarly, if we now insert two letters in the same word –say BE now the expression is RABBBIET EATS GREEN GRASS.

 3. Deletion error is when a letter is deleted, say, for example, RA0BIT EATS GREEN GRASS.
 Here, B is absent indicating ZERO in its place.

 t-RNA as an adapter molecule

-A transfer RNA (tRNA) is the most important part of genic coding.
-It acts as a bridge between amino acids and mRNA as it helps to an mRNA codon to find the right amino acid.
-Structurally, each tRNA molecule has a unique folded structure with 3 hairpin shaped loops.
-One among these loops has a sequence called the anticodon.
+A transfer RNA (tRNA) is the most important component of genetic coding.
+It serves as a bridge between amino acids and mRNA as it helps to an mRNA codon to find the right amino acid.
+Each tRNA molecule has a unique folded structure with 3 hairpin shaped loops as shown in the image below.
+One among these loops contains an anticodon.
 The anticodon sequence has the ability to recognize and decode an mRNA codon so that the right mRNA fits with appropriate amino acid.
-Each individual tRNA carries its corresponding amino acid attached to its tail.
+An individual tRNA carries its corresponding amino acid attached to the tail.
 When a tRNA recognizes and binds to its corresponding codon in the ribosome, the tRNA will then transfer the appropriate amino acid to the end of the growing amino acid chain.
 Ultimately, the tRNAs and ribosomes keep decoding the mRNA molecule until the entire sequence is translated into a useful form.